 - Server administration and traffic patterns

 - Federal and state computer laws

 Employment Outlook and Salary Info

-According to the Bureau of Labor Statistics (BLS), there is a positive employment outlook of 6% for computer support specialists and an 5% employment growth for network and computer systems administrators during the 2018-2028 decade.
-As of May 2019, the BLS found the median annual salary for computer support specialists to be $63,460.
+According to the U.S. Bureau of Labor Statistics (BLS), there is a positive employment outlook of 6% for computer support specialists and an 5% employment growth for network and computer systems administrators during the 2018-2028 decade.
+As of May 2019, the BLS found the median annual salary for computer network support specialists to be $63,460.
 The median salary for network and computer system administrators during this year was $83,510.

 Professional Certification and Continuing Education Information

 Professional LAN certification is available through private companies such as CISCO.
 Certification requires students take technical courses and pass a standardized competency exam.
 LAN certification is valid for three years, at which point professionals must pass a re-qualification exam.
 Those looking for advanced careers in computers and information technology might consider a bachelor's or graduate degree in computer science, electrical engineering or a related field.

 LAN certificate programs equip students with the practical knowledge and skills to ensure the proper functioning and maintenance of computer network systems.
 Graduates of a LAN training program may obtain professional certification or take further studies to improve their work opportunities.